MrPatriot991/invoice-app/README.md

 ## Status

 ⚠️ In progress

-The invoice list page is ready.
-The invoice details page has been added.
+- Invoice list and details pages are fully functional.
+- **New Feature**: Invoice creation and form validation are implemented.
   Additional features are in development.

 ## Features Implemented